DrafProject/elmada/readme.md

 # Installation

-## Conda environment with editable version Elmada
+## Conda environment with editable version of Elmada

 The following code downloads the directory, creates a conda environment including all required packages, and runs all tests.